 The safety standards you might expect of tour operators are not always met, especially for adventure sports such as diving and yachting.
 Sufficient life jackets and adequate safety equipment may not be provided, and recommended maintenance standards and safety precautions may not be observed.
 Check operators' credentials and safety equipment beforehand and ensure your travel insurance policy covers your planned activities.
-Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
+Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
 If appropriate safety equipment is not available, you should use another provider.

 There are still unexploded ordnance in Palau left over from World War II, particularly in Peleliu and Angaur.
 Particular care should be taken when diving or exploring caves.

 There are saltwater crocodiles in parts of Palau, and often no warning signs to indicate their presence.
 Check with local authorities before considering water activities in mangrove areas.

 Please also refer to our general air travel page for information on aviation safety and security.

 You are subject to the local laws of Palau, including ones that appear harsh by Australian standards.
 If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.